OECD Home › Newsroom › Publications & Documents

 Publications & Documents

-OECD unemployment rate stable at 7.4% in May 2014
+OECD annual inflation stable at 1.7% in October 2014

 Ireland is one of the best performing donors when it comes to directing its development aid to the world’s neediest countries, according to a new OECD report.

 Most international bribes are paid by large companies, usually with the knowledge of senior management, according to new OECD analysis of the cost of foreign bribery and corruption.

 The Netherlands should increase support for workers suffering from mental health issues and their employers and tackle the continued social stigma and limited knowledge around such illnesses, according to a new OECD report.